Developing Electrical Apps Since 2011

 Temporary Electrical System Test Certificates

-Temporary Electrical Systems (TES) is covered by BS 7909 Code of practice for temporary electrical systems for entertainment and related purposes.
-Ditch the paper 7909 certs and Get the App.
+Temporary Electrical Systems (TES) is covered by BS 7909 (Code of practice for temporary electrical systems for entertainment and related purposes), BS 7671 may also apply.

-Temporary Electrical Systems and Temporary Electrical Installations, what is the difference – BS 7909 or BS 7671
+Temporary Electrical Systems & Temporary Electrical Installations, what is the difference, BS 7909 or BS 7671 ?

 What is a Temporary Electrical System?